imixs/imixs-workflow/src/site/markdown/webtools/index.md

-#The Imixs-Faces Web Components
+# The Imixs-Faces Web Components
 Imixs-Faces is a component library based on JSF and jQuery, which makes development of JSF font-ends together with the Imixs-Workflow engine much easier.
-This library contains a set of UI components to be used in a JSF 2.2 Web Application and builds up on the capabilities of the Imixs-Workflow Engine.
+This library contains a set of CDI beans and UI components to be used in a JSF 2.2 Web Application.

 <img src="../images/webtools/imixs-architecture_web.png"/>